Citrix Systems: Desktop as a service (DaaS)

-Citrix technology enables service providers to provide Desktop as a Service (DaaS) offerings to their customers, including business apps and desktops.
-These products include: Worx Mobile Apps for secure email, browser, and document sharing; and Citrix Workspace Suite for mobile workspaces.
+Citrix technology enables service providers to provide Desktop as a Service (DaaS) offerings, including business apps and desktops, to their customers,.
+These products include Worx Mobile Apps for secure email, browser, and document sharing, and Citrix Workspace Suite for mobile workspaces.

 Networking and cloud

-Citrix products related to cloud computing and networking include Citrix XenServer for server virtualization and its NetScaler brand of network appliances, including WAN optimization devices, Software-Defined WAN delivery equipment, Application Delivery Controllers (ADC), Gateways, and AppFirewall web application firewall.
-All this are managed by their cloud management software Citrix Cloud.
-The company also has ByteMobile Adaptive Traffic Management, which aims to optimize mobile video services through traffic management, policy control and caching, and ByteMobile Insight, which provides mobile data and subscriber analytics.
+Citrix products related to cloud computing and networking include Citrix XenServer for server virtualization and its NetScaler brand of network appliances, including WAN optimization devices, Software-Defined WAN delivery equipment, Application Delivery Controllers (ADC), Gateways, and AppFirewall web application firewalls.
+All of these are managed by Citrix's cloud management software, Citrix Cloud.
+The company also has ByteMobile Adaptive Traffic Management, which aims to optimize mobile video services through traffic management, policy control, and caching.
+ByteMobile Insight provides mobile data and subscriber analytics.

 Software as a service (SaaS)

 Citrix software as a service (SaaS) products are focused on collaboration and communications.
 The offerings include Podio, a cloud-based collaboration service, and OpenVoice, which provides audio conferencing.